FelixOnline/v2/content/articles/2017-1-20-im-sorry-i-made-a-mistake.md

 subtitle: >
   Jian Li Chew apologises for his article last week in light of new information
 date: "2017-01-20 15:01:00 +0000"

 # Attributes from Felix Online V1
 id: "6659"
 old_path: /comment/6659/im-sorry-i-made-a-mistake
 aliases:
  - /comment/6659/im-sorry-i-made-a-mistake
+imported: true
+comments:
+ - So you didnt even bother to look for primary sources beyond a cursory glance Rather you saw a single article that supported your preconceived notions about a group of people and decided to make false accusations about them That just reeks of lazy and dishonest journalism At least you recognise this I suppose

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true